hearvox/sound-shares/readme.md

 Sound Shares works with Jetpack, Yoast SEO, and All in One SEO Pack.
 It changes their Facebook Open Graph and Twitter Card types so social-site link preview embed your audio.

 ### Can this plugin insert all the social meta tags? ###
-If you not using an SEO plugin to insert social meta tags for Facebook and Twitter link previews, Sound Shares can do that for you.
+If you are not using an SEO plugin to insert social meta tags for Facebook and Twitter, Sound Shares can do that for you.
 Use the Settings page.
-### How do add registered script/style handles to the Postscript meta box? ###
-The Settings &gt; Postscript screen lists all available handles, those registered via the [`wp_enqueue_scripts` hook])https://developer.wordpress.org/reference/hooks/wp_enqueue_scripts/} in your active theme and plugins and the defaults registered by WordPress itself.

-You can add any registered script or stylesheet handle to the checkboxes in the Postscript meta box.
-The [GitHub Dev Notes](https://github.com/hearvox/postscript#dev-notes) details on the inner workings of this plugin, including custom fields and taxonomies, transients, options, and filters.

-### How do I register scripts? ###
-**Your Scripts and Styles:** You can register your own CSS/JS file *handles* with the [wp_register_script()](https://developer.wordpress.org/reference/functions/wp_register_script/) and [wp_register_style()](https://developer.wordpress.org/reference/functions/wp_register_style/) functions.

-**Default Scripts and Styles:** WordPress auto-registers numerous styles and scripts via its core functions: [wp_default_scripts()](https://developer.wordpress.org/reference/functions/wp_default_scripts/) and [wp_default_styles()](https://developer.wordpress.org/reference/functions/wp_default_styles/).
-Each file gets its own unique handle: see the [list of defaults](https://developer.wordpress.org/reference/functions/wp_enqueue_script/#defaults).

-### What is a use case for this plugin? ###
-Adding Thickbox to a post is an example of what this plugin does.
-WordPress ships with a modified [ThickBox jQuery library](https://codex.wordpress.org/Javascript_Reference/ThickBox), used to make modal lightbox windows.
-The [add_thickbox()](https://developer.wordpress.org/reference/functions/add_thickbox/) function enables this feature.
-When enabled, though, Thickbox's CSS and JS files load on every Post, whether the post needs it or not.

-This plugin improves site performance by enqueuing scripts only when specifically requested for an individual post, via the **Postscript** meta box.
-See [the screenshots](https://wordpress.org/plugins/postscript/screenshots/).

 ### What might be some future features? ###
 Tell us in the [support fourm](https://wordpress.org/support/plugin/sound-shares) about new features you'd like in future releases.
 For instance:
 * Allow custom descriptions for link previews (rather than default post excerpt).
 * Use your own custom player for Twitter .